ionic-team/ionic-site/docs/angularjs/views/loading/index.md

     // Show the loading overlay and text
     $scope.loading = Loading.show({

-      $scope.loadingIndicator = Loading.show({

       // The text to display in the loading indicator
       content: 'Loading',

       // The animation to use
       animation: 'fade-in',

       // Will a dark overlay or backdrop cover the entire view
       showBackdrop: true,

       // The maximum width of the loading indicator
       // Text will be wrapped if longer than maxWidth
       maxWidth: 200,

       // The delay in showing the indicator
       showDelay: 500
     });
-    });
   };

   // Hide the loading indicator
   $scope.hide = function(){
     $scope.loading.hide();
-  }
+  };
 }]);
 ```